SAP-samples/btp-launchpad-ui-samples/README.md

 To deploy one of the samples to your space:
 - Login to cf cli
 - Go to a samples directory
+- If the mta.yaml file contains a placeholder {YOURDOMAIN}, replace it with the subdomain of the target subaccount
 - npm install
 - npm run build:mta
 - npm run deploy